Connect with a certified trainer for free

 Non-operative treatment

-• Applying ice and elevating your foot to relieve pain
+• Applying ice and elevating your foot regularly to decrease pain and swelling

-• Using metatarsal pads to absorb pressure on the ball of your foot
+• Placing metatarsal pads or cushioned inserts to offload pressure on the ball of the foot

 Try these exercises to help address your condition: